cosgab/Marlin_2.1.x-Q5/Q5/README.md

-### 2023-02-08 MARLIN 2.1.2
+### 2023-02-09 MARLIN 2.1.2

+ #♻️ **Caution for Q5 printer**♻️:
- # **NOTE**: Recently, the Q5 printer has two types of motherboards.
+ Recently, the Q5 printer has two types of motherboards.
 The first ones have Mks_robin_nanoV1.2 and the new ones have Mks_robin_nanoV1.3.
 These are not the same firmwares for Marlin so be careful when downloading to take the right firmware associated with the MoBo.

  - Old Q5 STOCK With 3xTMC2208 + 1xA4988 = Q5_STOCK-Robin_nano.bin
  - New Q5 STOCK With 3xTMC2208 + 1xA4988 = Q5v1.3_STOCK-Robin_nano35.bin